TechAtNYU/Resources/README.md

 The structure of our Resources is divided into different text files.
 Here is the hierarchy of our structure:

-    - ReadMe: Gives you the basic information about the language, and updates on different versions
+    - README.md: Gives you the basic information about the language, and updates on different versions
-    - Start: The start file will contain links that will help you start learning about the topic
+    - Start.md: The start file will contain links that will help you start learning about the topic.
+This will usually cover the basics of the language - from the syntax to arithmetic to functions.
+    - Novice.md: This are more advanced links for the language.
+This will cover more of the advanced syntax features of the language.
+    - Advance.md: This will cover things that are specific to the specific language, and things it doesn't share with other languages.